Chandana702/INI8Labs/README.md

 Steps to create database
 1. Open ini8labs.sql
-2. Execute the queries in your mysql
+2. Execute the queries in your mysql.

 Steps to import project into eclipse
 1. Import the INI8Labs_Assessment directory into the eclipse workspace.